25 Great Ways to Replace ‘Best Regards’ in Email

 Not every email needs to sound buttoned-up.

-These closings are professional enough to be respectful but warm enough to feel personal.
-Use them when you want to end on a tone that’s friendly, sincere, and relationship-driven.
+The following closings are professional enough to be respectful but warm enough to feel personal:

 Warm regards